-Many organizations out there create content without a plan or map guiding their creation efforts.
-Any marketer walking into this is required to perform a content audit.
+However, many organizations out there create content without a content plan or content map guiding their creation efforts.
+Any marketer walking into this should be performing a content audit.
 This ensures that future content works towards the achievement of content goals and that any content gaps are filled to create a seamless funnel of information to help prospects along the path to purchase.

-- Step one, begin by creating a spreadsheet naming every piece of content that your organization currently has (Ha ha!
+Begin by creating a spreadsheet naming every piece of content that your organization currently has (Ha ha!
 Watch that first step!)
 Your list should include what type of content it is (whitepaper, sales sheet, video, etc.) and where it is found (list the exact webpage if it is on your site).
 Also note the number of downloads and conversion rates, if you track them, and if it’s connected to another piece of content.
 If you’ve never worked with data you will want to break it down into small pieces to allow you to look at the data from a variety of angles.
 This means creating several columns.
 Note: I did this once and needed to list individual blog posts with their content heading – time consuming, but worth it!

-- Step two is to identify the varying levels of content based on the requirement of prior knowledge and where you think they occur in the sales funnel (perhaps you know already).
+Identify the varying levels of content based on the requirement of prior knowledge and where you think they occur in the sales funnel (perhaps you know already).
 For example, blog posts are generally seen as entry points into the sales funnel whereas whitepapers are denser and more complex and usually downloaded by those that are further along your sales cycle.
 You’ll need some insight into your buying cycle and the information that is shared at each stage (chat with sales at this point).
 Go through every piece of content and judge (based on your established criteria) where it falls.
 You can break this down even further and sort by customer segment (which is recommended).
 You must also identify the content perspective (if there is one) which will tell you the type of user it will attract.